sandhawke/dv/prompts/base/cltest-create.md

 ## Testing `find`

-The example uses our write_to_file function which creates directories when necessary, and uses echo internally, so "-e" makes escapes like \n work.
+This example uses our write_to_file function which creates directories when necessary, and uses echo internally, so "-e" makes escapes like \n work.

 ```bash
 #!/bin/bash